ZoeyF75/supreme-goggles/README.md

 # Shopify Backend Internship Challenge
 ## Created with PostgreSQL, Express.js, Node.js, and React

-This app is an image repository; it allows one to add save images, edit the saved images, and delete previously saved images.
+This app is an image repository; it allows one to add and save images, edit the saved images, and delete previously saved images.

 ### run `npm i`
 This installs all dev dependencies